borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 ### Latest backups

-All borgmatic actions that accept an "--archive" flag allow you to specify an archive name of "latest".
-This lets you get the latest archive without having to first run "borgmatic list" manually, which can be handy in automated scripts.
+All borgmatic actions that accept an `--archive` flag allow you to specify an archive name of `latest`.
+This lets you get the latest archive without having to first run `borgmatic rlist` manually, which can be handy in automated scripts.
 Here's an example:

 ```bash